Join SureSmile and Get $500 Off Treatment. Call (218) 773-3004.

 Does scaling and root planing hurt?

-Scaling and root planing is typically performed under local anesthesia to ensure your comfort.
-Some patients may experience mild sensitivity afterward, which usually subsides quickly.
+Scaling and root planing is usually performed with local anesthesia to keep you comfortable during the procedure.
+Some patients may notice mild sensitivity afterward, but it typically fades quickly.

 How can I prevent gum disease?